TimHanewich/ranger/docs/setup.md

+# High-Level Explanation
+The [src folder](../src/) contains three distinct code projects:
+- [command](../src/command/) - this is the .NET console application that the pilot (driver) can use to control Ranger.
+This app allows the pilot to both receive telemetry from Ranger and issue new movement commands, essentially serving as a broker between the Azure Queue Storage and the pilot.
+- [ranger](../src/ranger/) - This is a Python program that runs on the onboard Raspberry Pi, running the Ranger program.
+- [pico](../src/pico/) - In the wiring diagram, you'll find that there is a Raspberry Pi Pico also used in Ranger's design.
+This is because the Raspberry Pi Zero W that is used does *not* have an analog-to-digital pin, thus, it is unable to read the voltage of the battery (with a voltage divider).
+The Raspberry Pi Pico *does* have an analog-to-digital pin.
+So, the Raspberry Pi Pico runs this **very** simply program, main.py, constantly interpretting the voltage on one of the ADC pins and reporting that back to the Raspberry Pi Zero through a UART (serial) channel.

 ## Setting up a Raspberry Pi to run Ranger
 - Enable serial (UART) communications via `sudo rasp-config` (see instructions [here](https://timhanewich.medium.com/using-uart-between-a-raspberry-pi-pico-and-raspberry-pi-3b-raspbian-71095d1b259f))
 - `sudo apt update` & `sudo apt upgrade`